cockroachdb/docs/v19.2/show-jobs.md

 ## Considerations

 - The `SHOW JOBS` statement shows only long-running tasks.
-For an exhaustive list of jobs running in the cluster, use the [SQL Audit Logging (Experimental)](sql-audit-logging.html) feature.
 - For jobs older than 12 hours, query the `crdb_internal.jobs` table.
 - Jobs are deleted after 14 days.
 This interval can be changed via the `jobs.retention_time` [cluster setting](cluster-settings.html).
 - While the `SHOW JOBS WHEN COMPLETE` statement is blocking, it will time out after 24 hours.